alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 You need to apply for an Export Health Certificate (EHC) to export unprocessed animal products outside the EU.

+There is a ban on most food export to Russia, ask the Centre for International Trade for details.

 s1.
 Contact the [Centre for International Trade Carlisle](/government/organisations/animal-and-plant-health-agency/about/access-and-opening#centre-for-international-trade-carlisle). s2.
 Tell them what you're exporting and the destination country, and who your official veterinarian is.
 You can find one by asking at your local vet, or email [ovteam@apha.gsi.gov.uk](ovteam@apha.gsi.gov.uk). s3.
 You'll be given the application form for the EHC you need.
 Fill it in and return it to the address on the form.